 The market for economic and management consulting services is intensely competitive, highly fragmented, and subject to rapid change.
 In general, there are few barriers to entry into our markets, and we expect to face additional competition from new entrants into the economic and management consulting industries.
 In the litigation, regulatory, and financial consulting markets, we compete primarily with other economic consulting firms and individual academics.
 We believe the principal competitive factors in this market are reputation, analytical ability, industry expertise, size, and service.
-In the management consulting firms, the consulting practices of large accounting firms, and the internal professional resources of existing and potential clients.
-We believe the principal competitive factors in this market are reputation forms, and the internal professional resources of existing and potential clients.
-We believe the principal competitive factors in this market are reputation forms, and the internal professional resources of existing and potential clients.
-We believe the principal competitive factors in this market are reputation forms, and the internal professional resources of existing and potential clients.
-We believe the principal competitive factors in this market are reputation, industry expertise, analytical ability, service, and price.
+In the management consulting market, we compete primarily with other business and management consulting firms, specialized or industry-specific consulting firms, the consulting practices of large accounting firms, and the internal professional resources of existing and potential clients.
+We believe the principal competitive factors in this market are reputation, industry expertise, expertise, analytical ability, service, and price.